When you are interviewing for an executive level job, you can expect that a lot of the focus will be on your leadership

-As well, you should feel comfortable answering commonplace interview questions.
+As well, practice your responses to commonplace interview questions.
 Think: How would you describe yourself?
 What's your biggest weakness? or Where do you see yourself in five years?
-Review the questions below, which you can expect during an executive level interview, as well as these top 10 interview questions.
-This will help you speak confidently and coherently during the interview.
+You should also feel ready to answer common executive level interview questions.
+By thinking through your responses beforehand, you'll be able to speak confidently and coherently during the interview.

 Avoid rambling or disjointed answers.
 If you are unsure what you want to say, pause for a second to frame your thoughts.
 Try using stalling phrases such as "That's a really thought-provoking question" to buy yourself a bit of time to formulate your thoughts.

-As well, remember that the interview is a two-way street: Not only should you ask questions yourself, but if the interview does not touch on something you believe is relevant to the position, you can bring it up yourself.
+As well, remember that the interview is a two-way street: Not only should you ask questions yourself, but also if the interview does not touch on something you believe is relevant to the position, you can bring it up yourself.